booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B2/README.md

          ```

    * Let's test!
-     You need your client certificate and it's private key (as a "proof of possession").
      ```Bash
      ~# curl --cert ~/clientcrt/fullchain1.pem --key ~/clientcrt/privkey1.pem https://exercise.jumpingcrab.com:22443/index.html
      This content is only displayed if you authenticate successfully by a client certificate!